-A major factor for being able to now use the POAST is the passage of the American Taxpayer Relief Act of 2012 (ATRA), which made permanent the estate, gift, and generation-skipping transfer (GST) tax exemptions: As of 2016, an individual has the ability to give away $5.45 million of assets during life and/or at death without triggering a gift or estate tax.
-This amount will increase to $5.49 million in 2017 and is currently slated to increase by a cost-of-living adjustment every year.
+A major factor for being able to now use the POAST was the passage of the American Taxpayer Relief Act of 2012 (ATRA), which made permanent the estate, gift, and generation-skipping transfer (GST) tax exemptions: As of 2017, an individual has the ability to give away $5.49 million of assets during life and/or at death without triggering a gift or estate tax.
+In addition, an individual can apply his or her GST exemption to protect up to $5.49 million of transfers from additional transfer tax.
+[Both the estate/gift exclusion and GST exemptions will increase to $5.60 million in 2018 and are currently slated to increase by a cost-of-living adjustment every year.]

-"Before ATRA, the exemption was somewhat uncertain because transfer tax rules were temporary," Law says.
+"Before ATRA, the exemption was somewhat uncertain because the increased exemptions established under the 2010 Tax Relief Act were temporary," Beaudry says.
 "ATRA made it permanent.
 With the permanency came the increased transfer tax exemptions.
 With such large exemptions, it opens the door for planning that was not feasible before the transfer tax laws were made permanent and expanded."

-"The Power of Appointment Support Trust is a wonderful planning idea that has some very unique tax benefits to many of our clients who still have the pleasure of having their parents alive." — Lester Law, Managing Director, Abbot Downing
+"The Power of Appointment Support Trust is a wonderful planning idea that has some very unique tax benefits to many of our clients who still have the pleasure of having their parents alive." — Patrick Beaudry, Director of Wealth Planning, Abbot Downing

 Potential benefits of a POAST

 Under the terms of a POAST, a trustee may distribute funds to older family members for their current needs, and such family members are also given a power of appointment that they can exercise at their death.
-By having that power of appointment, the tax basis of assets in the trust will receive a date-of-death adjustment, potentially eliminating any income tax on such assets on their sale, Law says.
-"Additionally, the senior family member's available generation-skipping transfer tax exemption may be used to insulate these assets from future transfer tax, perhaps indefinitely."
+By having that power of appointment, the tax basis of assets in the trust will receive a date-of-death adjustment, potentially eliminating any income tax on such assets on their sale, Beaudry says.
+"Additionally, the senior family member's available GST exemption may be used to insulate these assets from future transfer tax, perhaps indefinitely."

-Law uses the following example to illustrate how a POAST could work for an individual.
-Say your father has $100,000 worth of assets, and you transfer $4.9 million into a POAST with your father, along with your descendants, as the beneficiaries, Law says.
+Beaudry uses the following example to illustrate how a POAST could work for an individual.
+Say your father has $100,000 worth of assets, and you transfer $4.9 million into a POAST with your father, along with your descendants, as the beneficiaries, Beaudry says.
+This transfer would result in a taxable gift, but the future benefits of this trust could far outweigh any current gift tax implications.
 Also assume those assets in the trust had substantially appreciated, having a tax basis of $3 million.
 As a beneficiary, if your father needs funds for support, the trustee would transfer funds to your father's accounts, and if not, the funds remain in the trust.
 Also, assume that your father is given a general power of appointment over the POAST's assets that he can exercise at his death.
-For this example, assume that over the next 10 years he does not accumulate any other assets, and does not need any of the POAST's assets before passing away.
+For this example, assume that over the next 10 years he does not accumulate any other assets and does not need any of the POAST's assets before passing away.

 Create your POAST with care